 In some instances, conditional threats may not be sufficient to constitute criminal threats.
 This case mainly applies because most conditional threats fail in their immediacy.
 A conditional threat may not qualify as an unlawful threat if it lacks in the imminence and the degree of seriousness required to qualify as an illegal threat.
 For a conditional threat to qualify as an illegal threat, the accuser must believe that death or significant bodily injury is imminent.
 While determining whether a statement qualifies as a criminal threat, words play a vital role.
 You should note that the prosecutor may use the surrounding circumstances in conjunction with the words.

 The Threat was not Immediate

-The California PC 422 outlines that you can only face charges for making criminal threats if the threat you make is unconditional, equivocal, and immediate.
-An immediate threat refers to a threat that has an immediate likelihood of execution.
+The California PC 422 outlines that you can only face charges for making criminal threats if the threat you make is unconditional, unequivocal, and immediate.
+An immediate threat refers to a threat that has a proximate likelihood of execution.
 The threat should be such that the victim understands that if he/she does not comply with your requirements, you may execute the threat at any time.
-However, if you make a vague threat with no sense of when you are likely to complete the warning, you may not face charges under PC 422.
+However, if you make a vague threat with no sense of when you are likely to complete the threat, you may not face charges under PC 422.

 Victim did not Suffer Sustained Fear

 You can only face charges under PC 422 if the prosecutor proves that the victim suffered sustained fear.
 The fear must have lasted for a period that is more than momentary or transitory.
 It is common for the accuser to exaggerate the level of anxiety experienced and also the period for which the fear lasted.
 In some instances, it may be evident that the accuser is too hypersensitive, and this would make the accuser's level of anxiety and the duration unreasonable.